zouy414/docker-volume-plugin/docs/NFS-Driver.md

 # NFS Driver

+The NFS (Network File System) driver enables Docker volumes to be backed by NFS shares.

 When a volume is created, this driver will automatically create the corresponding folder on the NFS Server and provide a mountpoint locally.

 **NOTE**: This driver requires `flock` feature, so it only supports NFSv4.